vortex314/nanoAkka/README.md

 Later on I worked with Akka streams and reactive programming concepts, which led to the project esp32-streams.
 There I still struggled with the combination of streams and threads.

 So here is nanoAkka !
 I called it nano because it's way smaller than microAkka or esp32-streams.
 It combines concepts of Akka, Akka Streams and sometimes feels like I'm wiring chips together to build a system.
-The code becomes very condense, much easier to read to reason about.
+The code becomes very condense, much easier to read and to reason about.
+Less code, less bugs.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDQzMzY3MDAsMTYyOTI3MzU1MiwxOD
-IyNTU3NzU1LDM2NTUzNzI3MiwyNjMxNzMyNzldfQ==
+eyJoaXN0b3J5IjpbNzYyODkyNjk1LC0xNDA0MzM2NzAwLDE2Mj
+kyNzM1NTIsMTgyMjU1Nzc1NSwzNjU1MzcyNzIsMjYzMTczMjc5
+XX0=
 -->